By using this site, you agree to the use of cookies.

 Kujitori-shiki

-In this event, drawing lots to decide the order of the procession of the floats is held in the presence of the mayor and leaders of the Festival.
+The lottery to determine the order of the floats in the procession is held at the City of Kyoto Council Chambers and presided over by the Mayor of Kyoto and the leaders of the Festival.

 July 10